-Right now, the card has an amazing 75,000 points sign-up bonus which can be used for some serious travel through Executive Club, British Airways’ great distance-based loyalty program.
+Right now, the card has an amazing sign-up bonus which can be used for some serious travel through Executive Club, British Airways’ great distance-based loyalty program.
 Every calendar year you make $30,000 in purchases on your British Airways Visa card, you’ll earn a Travel Together Ticket good for two years.
 This is another great benefit.
 What’s more, the card has a great earning rate on purchases made directly with British Airways.
 The only downside to the Executive Club program is that British Airways adds high fuel surcharges to award bookings, which we’ll cover in more detail below.

 Bonuses and Benefits

 Knowing what benefits come with a credit card can help you decide if it’s a good fit for you.
 Here we cover the bonuses and perks that the British Airways Visa Signature® Card offers and the value of the Chase Executive Club Avios you earn.

 Right now, Chase is offering one of the highest sign-up bonuses ever for their British Airways card.
 After spending 3,000 in the first 3 months, you’ll earn 50,000 Avios, which is what the airline calls its rewards currency.
 But, it doesn’t stop there.
 If you spend $10,000 within the first 12 months, you’ll be awarded with an extra 25,000 Avios.
 That’s a total of 75,000 Avios, which is an amazing deal!

 What You Get